Hop til indhold

 PFA Preventive Care makes it easy to intervene before a minor disorder turns into a serious problem.
 Just select a preventive treatment and book online.

 PFA Preventive Care gives you access to a number of treatments if you are experiencing any work-related pain or problems in your back, shoulders, neck, arms or legs.
 A referral from your doctor is not needed.
-However, the insurance does not cover injuries sustained during leisure time - for instance from fitness or sport activities.

 Read more about PFA Preventive Care